-Credit Risk Framework
+Credit Risk Framework and Governance

-The Credit Risk Management function is the focal point of the credit risk management framework and works closely with the business units to achieve the goal of assuring proactive credit risk management.
-Credit Risk Management approves policies, establishes the Credit Risk Framework and monitors adherence to corporate policies, external regulations and established procedures.
-Credit Risk Management is independent of business unit management, reporting directly to the Corporation's Chief Risk Officer.
-Oversight of credit risk is provided by the Business Risk Committee of the Board of Directors.
+The Credit Risk Management function is the focal point of the credit risk management framework and while independent of the businesses, it works closely with them to achieve the goal of assuring proactive credit risk management.
+This function approves policies, establishes the Credit Risk Framework and monitors adherence to corporate policies, external regulations and established procedures.
+Credit Risk Management reports directly to the CRO.
+Independent oversight and review of the Credit Risk Framework is provided by Risk Control.